 Which fit suits a newborn?

-How long do cloth diapers last?
+How long do the cloth diapers last?

 In closing